dkoudlo/py-manage-server/README.md

               status: installed
         ```
       * save this playbook
-    * Lets make another playbook in the same folder as above called `update-index-with-company-name`
+    * Let's make another playbook in the same folder as above called `update-index-with-company-name`
         ```yml
         file:
           replace: